DaGimpster/mac-deploy-centrify/README.md

-Obviously need to document a lot more, but here are the global environment variables you really should touch at the top of deploy.sh.
+Obviously need to document a lot more, but here are the global environment variables you really should touch in the .settings file.

 title="CHANGEME - Mac Deployment Menu" === Menu title, change it to suit your organization.